- Wes Craven

 Being the first movie where Craven takes sole writer and director credit since 1994’s Wes Craven’s New Nightmare, expectations were reasonably high—that film reinvented Freddy Krueger in a way that felt visceral and original for its franchise.
 And then Craven made Scream in 1996, from the clever, self-referential, formula-exposing script by Kevin Williamson.
 Both of those films worked within the boundaries of the slasher genre yet transcended them.
 But My Soul to Take feels like a grave step backward for the director, and it becomes apparent Craven has been working in this genre for far too long to remain pioneering.

 Lately, Craven has been producing remakes of his own work, such as 2006’s The Hills Have Eyes, last year’s The Last House on the Left redo, and this year’s abysmal A Nightmare on Elm Street.
 And aside from the occasional standard thriller like Red Eye, his most landmark films come from the 1970s and 1980s.
 Perhaps the director has drunk the same Kool-Aid as the rest of Hollywood, which believes recycled ideas sell better than original ones.
-Rather than make anything new and engaging, it’s easier for Craven to make a mishmash of his own previously explored ideas like My Soul to Take, or Scream 4 (now in production).
+Rather than make anything new and engaging, it’s easier for Craven to make a mishmash of his own previously explored ideas like My Soul to Take or Scream 4 (now in production).
 This brand of storytelling, driven solely by marketability and convention, is taking its toll on modern cinema—but on no genre more than horror.
-As a mechanical, unsurprising, and quiet awful experience, Craven should be ashamed for this movie and its contribution to a growing crisis within the industry.
+As a mechanical, unsurprising, and quite awful experience, Craven should be ashamed for this movie and its contribution to a growing crisis within the industry.